Renzo Restaked ETH (EZETH) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Renzo Restaked ETH Historical Price

-According to the latest data gathered on Renzo Restaked ETH live price page, the current price of Renzo Restaked ETH is 1,927.4USD.
-The circulating supply of Renzo Restaked ETH(EZETH) is 306.82K EZETH , giving it a market capitalization of $591.27M.
+According to the latest data gathered on Renzo Restaked ETH live price page, the current price of Renzo Restaked ETH is 2,057.13USD.
+The circulating supply of Renzo Restaked ETH(EZETH) is 304.26K EZETH , giving it a market capitalization of $625.86M.

 The Renzo Restaked ETH Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of EZETH based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.